WTKD (FM): History

 On May 26, 2014, 106.5 changed callsigns from WDSJ to WOLT.

-On June 20, 2014, 106.5 changed callsigns from WOLT to WRZX.
-The WOLT callsign is now assigned to the former WRZX 103.3 FM in Indianapolis.
+On June 20, 2014, 106.5 changed callsigns from WOLT to WRZX, swapping with 103.3 FM in Indianapolis.

-In 2014, BIG 106.5 became Dayton's Christmas Music Station.
-After LITE 94.5 became B94.5, MIX 1077 became Dayton's Christmas Music Station, until 2014.
-Since 2014, Dayton's Christmas Music Station has been Big 106.5, and has been featured on Channel 2 (WDTN).
-BIG normally plays Christmas Music from mid November through Christmas Day.

-In 2019, Big 106.5 officially flipped to Christmas Music as of Noon on November 1.
-Normally, Big 106.5 would flip anywhere from November 8, or as late as November 17 or 18.
+In 2014, WRZX began playing Christmas music during the holiday season, replacing WMMX, and has been featured on WDTN.
+The station normally played Christmas music from mid-November through Christmas Day.
+In 2019, WRZX flipped to Christmas music as of Noon on November 1; previously, it would flip anywhere from November 8, or as late as November 17 or 18.

-On May 4, 2020, at 12:17 a.m., the station changed from ’70s and ’80s based classic hits to 1960s-based oldies.
+On May 4, 2020, at 12:17 a.m., the station changed from 1970s and 1980s based classic hits to 1960s-based oldies.
 The final song under the classic hits format was Survivor's "High on You."
 The first song from the new format was Aretha Franklin's "Think."
 No explanation on the website or in social media was given for the change.
-The new slogan for the station is "Dayton's '60s and ’70s Hits."
+The new slogan for the station is "Dayton's '60s and ’70s Hits".

 On May 17, 2021, it was announced that WRZX and its sister station WYDB were being donated to Delmarva Educational Association from the trust.
 On July 9, the station slightly altered callsigns to WRZX-FM ahead of the sale; iHeart transferred the WRZX calls, with no addition, to another station of theirs in suburban Atlanta.
 The sale closed on August 2, 2021, with Delmarva Educational Association flipping the station to Christian radio at Midnight that day.
 The last song on "Big 106.5" was "Something" by The Beatles.
 The call letters were also changed to WTKD.
-Currently, the station is simulcasting WTOD in Toledo, and is running that station's ID announcements.
+Currently, the station is simulcasting WTOD in Toledo, including its station identification.